Simply Terrific

 Simply Terrific is a 1938 British comedy film directed by Roy William Neill and starring Claude Hulbert, Reginald Purdell and Patricia Medina.
 It was made at Teddington Studios by the British subsidiary of Warner Bros.

 Plot

+Hulbert plays a clerk who wants to give his opportunity to win his money to Paris with his wife.
+Meantime he lost his all of his money so that he could tell someone to get his money back.